Second Fiddle of the First Order

 And so Sherrard’s instrument, the “ex-Vallot” made by Antonio Stradivari in 1722, was gifted to Oberlin shortly before Sherrard’s death, with the stipulation that it remain in the hands of a gifted professional violinist chosen by Oberlin.
 For many years, that violinist was Jennings.

-“The violin is truly heavenly,” Jennings wrote to Dean of the Conservatory David Boe in April 1989, shortly after taking receipt of the instrument.
+“The violin is truly heavenly,” Jennings wrote to Dean of the Conservatory David Boe in April 1989, shortly after taking possession of the instrument.
 “And when I have had the time to look, I see that my feet are usually a good eight inches above the floor!”

 Jennings continued to play the Oberlin Strad for a number of years, often alongside cellist Norman Fischer ’71, a former Oberlin and Dartmouth faculty member who had also been a member of the Concord Quartet.
-Over time, the Stradivarius had become unstable as a result of very old repairs that had deteriorated, causing significant problems in terms of the instrument’s playability and stability, and compromising its long-term health.
+Over time, the Stradivarius had become unstable as a result of very old repairs that had deteriorated, affecting the instrument’s playability and stability, and compromising its long-term health.
 Because of this, the violin was not played for many years.

 In 2015, Oberlin sought the expertise of John K. Becker of Chicago, one of the world’s most widely respected violin restorers.
 Becker also happens to be the master craftsman who tends to the violin of James Ehnes: the “ex-Marsick” Stradivarius of 1715.

 Becker determined that Oberlin’s Strad would benefit from a full restoration in order to return it to its previous glory.
 The instrument was completely disassembled, and all previous, deteriorated restorations and repairs were removed and replaced.
 The painstaking project was one of the most extensive ever undertaken by Becker’s shop.

 Ehnes himself previously had been invited by Oberlin violin professor Marilyn McDonald to play the conservatory’s Strad.
-McDonald had known Ehnes since he was a boy, intersecting with him at various summer festivals and following his astounding career every step of the way.
+McDonald had known Ehnes since he was a boy, intersecting with him at summer festivals and following his astounding career every step of the way.
 When she caught up with him at a master class held in conjunction with a Cleveland Orchestra performance several years ago, he said he would be honored to oblige.